5.9. Hard decays¶

 The definition of polarization for particles in intermediate states is only

-is not possible, Sherpa applies an extended narrow-width approximation.
+are not possible, Sherpa applies an extended narrow-width approximation.
 All intermediate

-particles are considered as on shell but all spin correlations are preserved.
+particles are considered as on-shell but all spin correlations are preserved.

 whereas the possible decays are characterized in the Hard decays section.